Together we make a difference. Volunteer.

 We do have a few requirements for you to volunteer with us:

-1) Must be 16 years or older (Grade 9 or above for Youth Leader Volunteers).
+1) Must be 18+ or 16 years of age with a parent (Grade 9 or above for Youth Leader Volunteers).

 2) Must be able to volunteer for six consecutive months minimum.